 Describe the implications of correlation breakdown for scenario analysis.

-Describe worst case scenario analysis.
+Describe worst-case scenario analysis.

 Explain and give examples of linear and non‐linear derivatives.

 A linear derivative is when the relationship between the derivative and the underlying pricing factor(s) is linear.
 It does not need to be one-for-one but the “transmission parameter” (delta) needs to be constant for all levels of the underlying factor.
 A non-linear derivative has a delta that is not constant.